bondy-io/bondy/doc/guides/database/prefix_closure.md

 failed after a concurrent reservation landed on top.
-The mint path returns a rejected batch's sequence range to the counter whenever it is still the topmost reservation, so burns require a lost race against a concurrent writer during a storage failure; the residual rate is counted, and a validation run at full load measured zero.
+The mint path returns a rejected batch's sequence range to the counter whenever it is still the topmost reservation, so burns require a lost race against a concurrent writer during a storage failure; a validation run at full load measured zero.
+When one does occur, the origin repairs it itself: it backfills each burned seq with a signed **`seq_fill`** event — a no-op that occupies the sequence number, replicates like any operation, and advances every replica's frontier past the gap while folding to nothing.
+Peers never see the burn; a backfill that itself fails (after retries against the same backpressure that caused the burn) leaves the gap to the rebootstrap chain above.

 ## Observing it

-Three counters, all labelled by instance:
+Four counters, all labelled by instance:

 - `bondy_oplog_events_held_total` — operations a replay held.
 A burst on a replica rejoining after truncation is the mechanism working; a sustained